 - 2 Get your influencer list ready

-- 3 Choose your method of influencer outreach
+- 3 Choose your method for reaching out to influencers

 - 4 Prepare your campaign invitation message

 - 5 Influencer follow-up

 When it comes to contacting influencers, your approach will depend on the type of campaign and the type of influencers you’re planning to work with.
 Influencer outreach isn’t one-size-fits-all.
 You might decide that you want to focus your efforts on contacting a small number of high-profile influencers, thought leaders, or celebrities.
 Or, you might be ready to scale, in which case you’ll want to invite many influencers to simultaneously join your influencer program.
 Perhaps you’re launching a brand ambassador program for your most influential VIP customers?
 All these scenarios require a different approach to influencer outreach.

 To help you decide how to plan your influencer outreach, answer these questions: